syl08/forexco-code-challenge-backend/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
-This back has been deployed on Heroku, please check APIs on [Swagger](https://cryptocurrency-rate-backend.herokuapp.com/doc)
+This app has been deployed on Heroku, please check APIs on [Swagger](https://cryptocurrency-rate-backend.herokuapp.com/doc)

 ## Installation